wyntau/dotfiles/README.md

     **bakup your preference file first!**

-    If you use `Sublime Text 2`, this task will add user Preference for it, and also add a [`Monokai-custom`](https://github.com/Treri/sublime-monokai-custom) colorscheme which supports Markdown file highlight.
+    If you use `Sublime Text 2`, this task will add user Preference for it, and also add a [`Monokai Extended`](https://github.com/jonschlinkert/sublime-monokai-extended) colorscheme which supports Markdown file highlight.

     After installing the preference, maybe you want to reset `font_face` and `font_size` to what you prefer in `Preference.sublime-settings`.
 Also you can see what sublime packages I used in [SublimePackages](sublime/README.md).